Broadband checker – BT DSL Checker explained

-We get a lot of questions from companies about the BT Broadband Checker.
-We always recommend that companies get in touch with us directly to find out what services are available to them, but we understand that some are reluctant to give their details.
-In this case, the BT Broadband Checker is a good tool to find out details information.
+We always recommend that companies get in touch with us directly to find out what services are available to them, but we if you want to see for yourself, you can use the BT DSL Checker website.

 We would not recommend using Sam Knows or other sites as they can be very misleading.
 We have heard numerous stories of companies checking with Virgin Media to see if they can get a service, and their website confirming it’s available, only for them to find out later it isn’t.